arafat717/nxt-lv-assignment-two/README.md

 ### 2. Retrieve a list of all users

 - Endpoint: **GET /api/users**
 - Response: List of user objects.
-Each object should only contain `username`, `fullName`, `age`, `email`, `address` .
-Apply suitable field filtering to exclusively retrieve the necessary information.

 ```json
 {